oracle-livelabs/oci-migration/ebs-extend-logginganalytics/onboard/onboard.md

 1. Navigate to Identity - Federation - OracleIdentityCloudService

-2. Click on the Url following **Oracle Identity Cloud Service Console**
+2. Click on the URL following **Oracle Identity Cloud Service Console**

   ![](./images/IDCSConsole.png " ")

   a.
-From the IDCS console go to Groups
+From the IDCS console go to Groups.

   b.
 Like in the first step of the EBS Lift and Shift Lab Click **+ Add**